cvxgrp/scs/docs/src/examples/python/mat_completion.rst

 over variable :math:`x \in \mathbf{R}^{n(n+1) /2}` and :math:`y \in
 \mathbf{R}^{|\mathcal{I}|}`.
 From this formulation it is straightforward to convert it into the standard form accepted by SCS.
-In order to get a good trade-off between rank of the solution and quality of the fit, we solve the problem for varying weighting parameter :math:`\lambda \geq 0`.
-Since :math:`\lambda` enters only in the linear part of the objective function we can reuse the matrix factorization and use warm starting to reduce the computation time.
+The regularization parameter :math:`\lambda \geq 0` trades off the rank of the solution and the quality of the fit, and so we solve the problem for many choices of :math:`\lambda`.
+Since :math:`\lambda` enters only in the linear part of the objective function, we can reuse the matrix factorization and use warm starting to reduce the computation time.

 Python code to solve this is below.